dwjoyce/pythonbook/chapters/Reading files.rst

     >>> f
     <_io.TextIOWrapper name='mission.txt' mode='r' encoding='UTF-8'>

 This shows that the file has been opened.
 The ``mode`` is ``'r'``, which means the it is open for reading.
 The other mode, ``'w'``, is for writing and it is covered in the next chapter.
 Note you have to enclose the name of the file - the filename - in quotation marks as it is a string.
-If this does not work, make sure the :file:`mission.txt` file is in the correct location as indicated above.
+If this does not work, make sure the :file:`mission.txt` file is in the correct location as indicated above and named correctly.

 We have called the variable that refers to our open file ``f``, but it could be called anything just like other variables, such as ``my_file``, ``saurons_dark_secret``, ``input_file``, ``my_todo_list`` or the like.